The Forge (2024 film): Release

 The Forge was distributed by Sony Pictures Releasing on August 23, 2024.
 In December 21, the film was made available on Netflix, and quickly became a Top 5 movie in the U.S., surpassing larger-budget titles.
 The Kendrick brothers screened The Forge at the Southern Baptist Convention Annual Meeting in Indianapolis, sharing their vision for discipleship through filmmaking.
 Alex Kendrick removed himself from an acting role to emphasize self-denial, while Stephen Kendrick stressed the film’s focus on the Great Commission.
 Lifeway partnered with the filmmakers to develop books and Bible studies, including The Forge Bible Study and Fully Devoted, to support discipleship efforts.

 Reception

 Box office

 In the United States and Canada, The Forge was released alongside Blink Twice and The Crow, and played in 1,818 theaters in its opening weekend.
 The film made $2.4 million on its first day, including $600,000 from Thursday night previews.
 It went on to debut at $6.7 million, finishing fifth at the box office.
 The film made $4.6 million in its second weekend.

-Critical response
+Reception

 Audiences polled by CinemaScore gave The Forge a rare average grade of "A+" on an A+ to F scale, while those at PostTrak gave the film an average of five out of five stars, with 88% saying they would definitely recommend it.
 Charisma News named it the Top Christian Film of 2024.